Blockchair/Blockchair.Support/API_DOCUMENTATION_EN.md

     * `utxo` — the UTXO set for the address set
 * `context` — some context info

-Note that currently the maximum depth for xpub address discovery is 250 (larger limits are available on Premium plans).
+Note that currently the maximum depth for xpub address discovery is 250 main addresses and 250 change addresses (larger limits up to 10.000 main / 10.000 change are available on Premium plans).
 According to BIP 32, our engine looks for 20 addresses at once, and if there's no transactions associated with this set, it stops looking.

 `data.addresses` for both the `addresses` and the `xpub` endpoints don't include addresses which don't participate in transactions.